tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/购买指南/计费方式_intl_en.md

 **Idle provisioned concurrency fees = number of idle instances * configured memory size * idle duration * idle provisioned concurrency unit price**

+- **Number of idle instances**: SCF counts the maximum concurrency of a version at a 10-second granularity.
+The number of idle instances is calculated by subtracting the maximum concurrency from the number of currently started provisioned instances.
+The calculation formula is as follows: number of idle instances = max(number of started provisioned instances - number of concurrent instances, 0).
+- **Configured memory size**: the memory size configured for the provisioned concurrency of the function.
+- **Idle duration**: the idle duration of the provisioned concurrency.
+- **Idle provisioned concurrency price**: please see [Pricing](https://intl.cloud.tencent.com/document/product/583/12281).

+>?Idle provisioned concurrency is calculated in GBs (GB-second).

-The provisioned concurrency feature only charges small idle fees for the instances **that have been configured and started but are not in use**, while no additional fees are charged for the instances that have been configured and are in use.
+The provisioned concurrency feature only charges small idle fees for the instances that have been configured and started but are not in use, **while no additional fees are charged for the instances that have been configured and are in use**.
 In other words, only when the number of provisioned instances is greater than the number of concurrent instances for the current version will idle fees be incurred.
-Idle concurrency is calculated in **GBs** (GB-second).

-SCF counts the maximum concurrency of a version at a 10-second granularity.
-The number of idle instances is calculated by subtracting the maximum concurrency from the number of currently started provisioned instances, and the idle fees are calculated by multiplying the number of idle instances by the configured version memory size and by the idle duration.
+The idle provisioned concurrency fees are calculated by multiplying the number of idle instances by the configured memory size.
 The shaded part in the figure below indicates the idle provisioned concurrency.

-Number of idle instances = max(number of started provisioned instances - number of concurrent instances, 0)

-Idle instance fees = number of idle instances * configured memory size * idle duration * idle provisioned concurrency unit price

 ![](https://main.qcloudimg.com/raw/cedec5e820f1ada548156cd382660b65.png)

-For example, if a function version with 128 MB memory has a provisioned concurrency quota of 12,800 MB (10 instances) and it has 8 concurrent instances in 10 seconds, then the number of idle instances is max(10 - 8, 0) = 2, and the idle instance fees are 2 * 128 MB * 10s * 0.00000847 USD/GBs = 0.00002118 USD.
+For example, if a function version with 128 MB memory has a provisioned concurrency quota of 12,800 MB (10 instances), and it has 8 concurrent instances in 10 seconds, then:
+- Number of idle instances = max(10 - 8, 0) = 2
+- Configured memory size = 128MB
+- Idle duration = 10s
+- Idle provisioned concurrency price = 0.00000847 USD/GBs

+**Idle provisioned concurrency fees** = 2 * 128 MB * 10s * 0.00000847 USD/GBs = 0.00002118 USD

 ## Fees of Other Services